 Carol Landers joined the Targan Lab in 1987 and has more than 30 years continuous research and research laboratory management experience in IBD.
 She directly oversees the Serotyping Unit as well as serving as liaison with the Translational Unit.
 Her expertise is documented in more than 80 articles published in high impact journals.
 She is credited with inventing the antibody detection assays currently used by Serotyping Unit.
 Landers has a bachelor's degree in biochemistry from Iowa State University.

-Jesse Lerner received both her bachelor of science and master of science in general biology from the University of California, San Diego.
+Jesse Lerner received her bachelor's and master's degrees in general biology from the University of California, San Diego.
 She began her career in microbiology, working in various capacities studying bacteria in both academia and industry.
-Her interest in cell biology and immunology led her to her current position in the Targan Laboratory studying inflammatory bowel disease (IBD).
+Her interest in cell biology and immunology led to her current position in the Targan Laboratory studying inflammatory bowel disease (IBD).
 She currently works on a project studying the role of T cell plasticity in the immunopathogenesis of IBD.

-Maninder Sidhu-Varma, PhD, received her doctorate in microbiology and immunology from the University of North Dakota in 2009.
+Maninder Sidhu, PhD, received her doctorate in microbiology and immunology from the University of North Dakota in 2009.
 Her first postdoctoral research work was at Massachusetts General Hospital and Harvard Medical School from 2009 to 2011.
-She joined the Targan Laboratory at Cedars-Sinai as a postdoctoral scientist in 2011.
-Sidhu-Varma's research interests include studying the immune cell interactions and mechanisms that regulate the adaptive immune system in response to chronic inflammation.
-Her current research is studying the role of TL1A in the generation and function of regulatory T cells.
+Sidhu joined the Targan Laboratory at Cedars-Sinai as a postdoctoral scientist in 2011.
+Her research interests include studying the innate and adaptive immune cell interactions to understand the mechanisms that regulate intestinal inflammation.